 Acceptance of the contractual conditions governing professional services

-These contractual conditions govern the legal relationship between the firm SNC GUILMOT & BASSINE and the client.
-In order to make this relationship as transparent as possible, the firm has informed the client of the existence of these conditions by referring it to the web site www.guilmotbassine.com.
+These contractual conditions govern the legal relationship between the firm SNC Guilmot & Bassine (the Firm or Guilmot & Bassine) and the client, to the express exclusion of any general contractual conditions of the customer In order to make this relationship as transparent as possible, the Firm has informed the client of the existence of these conditions by referring it to the web site www.guilmotbassine.com.
 A copy of these contractual conditions will be sent to the client on request.
-By giving instructions to the firm to act (or where applicable by maintaining the dossier being handled by the firm), the client expressly gives consent to their application to the relationship between the client and the firm, to the exclusion of all other general conditions.
+By giving instructions to the Firm to act (or where applicable by maintaining the dossier being handled by the Firm), the client expressly gives consent to their application to the relationship between the client and the Firm, to the exclusion of all other general conditions.

 Identity of contracting parties